 Assessing the change brought by Rwanda IECMS, Ms. Isabelle Kalihangabo, the Deputy Secretary General of the Rwanda Investigation Bureau, recalled the pre-IECMS times.
 “Everything was done manually.
 There were a number of risks, including risks in recording data, inaccurate information, poor filing, disappearance of documents, and there was room for illegal detention.
 So, it was not just an issue of managing documents.
 It was an issue of human rights,” said Ms. Kalihangabo.

 “IECMS has fully met our expectations.
 There is a time reduction in case management.
-It is cost effective and accessible,” she adds.
+It is cost effective and accessible,” she added.

 Speaking on the correlation between Intelligent Monitoring & Evaluation and the improvement of the justice sector, Dr. Ashot Hovanesian, Synergy International Systems’ Founder and CEO said: “The purpose of Intelligent M&E is to empower Justice Sector practitioners and executives with the results from Artificial Intelligence algorithms for improving performance of their institutions.”
 He added that large quantities of data collected through IECMS is critical for supplying the required data to Intelligent M&E.

-The conference covers the history and evolution of case management in Rwanda and will demonstrate the Rwanda IECMS in action.
+The conference covered the history and evolution of case management in Rwanda and included a live demonstration of the Rwanda IECMS in action.